 The Impact of Reviews on Your Local Search Rankings

 As a powerful signal to search engines, reviews act as proof to your authority and trustworthiness.
 As Map Pack and Google reviews go hand in hand, Google reviews help get higher local search rankings.
-According to a study, the impact of online reviews increased by more than 20 percent over year-on-year.
+According to a study, the impact of online reviews increased by more than 20 per cent over year-on-year.
 Even Google is starting to filter out businesses with less than a 4-star rating.

 Moreover, there’s another key point to bear in mind.
 A recent research demonstrates an asymmetric interaction between numerical ratings and the number of reviews.
 The results clarify that bad ratings are trustworthy regardless of the number of reviews.
-On the other hand, the trust on good rating depends on the number of reviews.
+On the other hand, trust in good rating depends on the number of reviews.
 So, the more you gain good reviews, the more guests you attract.

 With this in mind, try to consistently provide your guests with satisfactory experiences and when you succeed, ask them to kindly leave a review.
 To make the process easier, you can create a direct review link to send to them and save them the hassle of having to find out where to leave the review.